snapshot-labs/snapshot-strategies/src/strategies/h2o/README.md

 # h2o

-Returns the voters h2o vault collateral balance of the given token
+Returns the underlying collateral balance for each voter's H2O vault(s).

 ## Params